UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Dynamic product image generation with drag-and-drop customization interface

 == Upgrade Notice ==

+= 1.2.4 =
+This update introduces new settings for on-demand order and cart limits, improves error messaging for exceeding limits, and refines the admin interface for better usability.

 = 1.2.3 =
 Enhance UniVoucher For WooCommerce with new On-Demand management features.
 This update introduces settings for on-demand limits and cart limits, improves the admin interface for better usability.